Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Case Study

 \subsubsection{Overall Performance Comparison}

-The costs of the annual simulation are loaded on the right-hand side of Table \ref{tab:exp_compare_grouped2}.
+The costs of the annual simulation are reported on the right-hand side of Table \ref{tab:exp_compare_grouped2}.
 Overall, the trend of the three models from case study I was preserved.
-CHA-UC recorded the lowest annual total cost, 25.5 M\$, contributing to a 25.2\% and 19.8\% reduction compared to DLR and SLR, respectively.
+CHA-UC recorded the lowest annual total cost, 25.41 M\$, contributing to a 34.2\%, 24.7\% and 28.4\% reduction compared to DLR, SLR and QRF, respectively.
 However, unlike case study I, CHA-UC always incurred the highest day-ahead cost and it recorded the least reserve activation costs.
-This occurs as only CHA-UC accounts the stochasticity in WP forecasts in the day-ahead decision making.
+This occurs because only CHA-UC accounts the stochasticity in WP forecasts in the day-ahead decision making.